Cloudbox/autoscan/README.md

 - Lidarr
 - Radarr
+- Readarr
 - Sonarr

 #### Connecting the -arrs

-To add your webhook to Sonarr, Radarr or Lidarr, do:
+To add your webhook to Sonarr, Radarr, Readarr, or Lidarr, do:

-1. Open the `settings` page in Sonarr/Radarr/Lidarr
+1. Open the `settings` page in Sonarr/Radarr/Readarr/Lidarr
 2. Select the tab `connect`
 3. Click on the big plus sign
 4. Select `webhook`